 In the fourth quarter of fiscal 1999, we undertook certain actions to restructure our business.
 The restructuring resulted from a lower than expected level of license revenues which adversely affected fiscal year 1999 operating results.
 The license revenue shortfall resulted primarily from delayed decision making driven by economic difficulties among customers in certain of our core vertical markets.
 The restructuring plan resulted in a pre-tax restructuring charge totaling \$17.9 million.
-As of June 30, 2004, there was \$0.5 million remaining in the accrued expenses relating to the restructuring.
-During the year ended June 30, 2004, the following activity was recorded (in thousands):
+During fiscal 2004, we recorded a \$0.4 million decrease to the accrual related to revised assumptions associated with lease exit costs.
+As of June 30, 2004, there was \$0.1 million remaining in the accrued expenses relating to the restructuring.
+The components of the restructuring plan are as follows (in thousands):